noaho/httpx/README.md

-   -r, -resolvers string[]          list of custom resolver (file or comma separated) -allow string[]                  allowed list of IP/CIDR's to process (file or comma separated) -deny string[]                   denied list of IP/CIDR's to process (file or comma separated) -sni, -sni-name string           custom TLS SNI name -random-agent                    enable Random User-Agent to use (default true) -H, -header string[]             custom http headers to send with request -http-proxy, -proxy string       http proxy to use (eg http://127.0.0.1:8080)
+   -r, -resolvers string[]          list of custom resolver (file or comma separated) -allow string[]                  allowed list of IP/CIDR's to process (file or comma separated) -deny string[]                   denied list of IP/CIDR's to process (file or comma separated) -sni, -sni-name string           custom TLS SNI name (overridden by per-target explicit SNI in vhost format) -random-agent                    enable Random User-Agent to use (default true) -H, -header string[]             custom http headers to send with request -http-proxy, -proxy string       http proxy to use (eg http://127.0.0.1:8080)